AYCEdemo/emptyx16/src/emptyx16.md

 This can be problematic in interlaced mode where some lines are skipped per frame and potentially missing the collision.

-### OBJ Priority to Other OBJs
+### Sprite Priority to Other Sprites
-The OAM location dictates the order in which OBJs to be displayed on top.
-An OBJ will always display on top of the other OBJs that have their OAM entries following its.
-Thus making OBJ0 has the highest priority and OBJ127 has the lowest priority.
+The sprite attribute memory location dictates the order in which sprites to be displayed on top.
+A sprite will always display on top of the other sprites that have their attribute entries following its.
+Thus making sprite #0 has the highest priority and sprite #127 has the lowest priority.

 ### Maximum Number of Sprites per Line
-The total available OBJ rendering cycles per line are 801.
-The required rendering cycles per OBJ are as follows:
+The total available sprite rendering cycles per line are 801.
+The required rendering cycles per sprite are as follows:
 ```
-Depth       OBJ Width
+Depth       Sprite Width
             8px   16px  32px  64px
 4bpp        10    19    37    73    ; 9X+1
 8bpp        11    21    41    81    ; 10X+1
 <disabled/
-not on line>          1             ; OAM lookup cost
+not on line>          1             ; Sprite lookup cost
 ```
-Under best circumstances, up to 80 OBJs (with all of them being 4bpp 8x8) can be displayed per screen line.
-The maximum number of OBJs per line is also affected by off-screen OBJs.
-To avoid this, either move displayed OBJs to the beginning of the OAM or set a priority of 0 (disabled) to undisplayed OBJs.
+Under best circumstances, up to 80 sprites (with all of them being 4bpp 8x8) can be displayed per screen line.
+The maximum number of sprites per line is also affected by off-screen sprites.
+To avoid this, either move displayed sprites to the beginning of the attribute memory or set a priority of 0 (disabled) to undisplayed sprites.

 # X16 Peripherals